What is my council tax bill?

 If you move home, you need to let the council know in advance, so it can stop charging you council tax for your old address from the day you move out.

-If you are staying within the borough, it will adjust your bill to a new rate.
+If you are staying within the borough, it will adjust your bill to the band for your new home.